letsbehuman/soloproject-tier3-ecalendar/README.md

 *Modal Form:*
-- [ ] This form is used to add new events to to the calendar.
+- [ ] This form is used to add new events to the calendar.
 It is displayed when the user clicks the add icon in appointment panel
 - [ ] Be able to close form without submission and have form close on submission of event information
 - [ ] Have modal displayed as shown in images below
 - [ ] Have at least the event name and dates as required, the other fields shown are optional